ivanursul/ivanursul/articles/java/openSourceCollections.md

 **Example - MultiSet**
 ```
 /*
-Multiset is not a Set, it represents a bag which contains sets of elements.
+A Multiset is not a Set, it represents a bag which contains sets of elements.
 */

 import com.google.common.collect.HashMultiset;